sequba/h3mapgen-cellular-terrain/README.md

 terrain(my_map, terrain_map, moore_neighbourhood(0.5, 3), 2);
 terrain(my_map, terrain_map, neumann_neighbourhood(0.4, 4, 3), 4);
 ```
-A quick glance at the code in `facade_test.cpp` whould leave no doubts, I belive.
+A quick glance at the code in `facade_test.cpp` would leave no doubts, I belive.